The Flight of the Phoenix (1965 film): Aircraft used

-The C-82As were from Steward-Davies Inc. at Long Beach, California, while the O-47A came from the Planes of Fame air museum in California.
-The R4Q-1 was purchased from Allied Aircraft of Phoenix, Arizona.
-The aerial camera platform was a B-25J Mitchell, N1042B, which was also used in the 1970 film Catch-22.
+The C-82As were from Steward-Davies, Inc., at Long Beach, California, while the O-47A came from the Planes of Fame Air Museum in Chino, California.
+The R4Q-1 was purchased from Allied Aircraft in Phoenix, Arizona.
+The aerial camera platform was a B-25J Mitchell bomber, N1042B, which was also used in the 1970 film Catch-22.

-Although principal photography was completed on August 13, 1965, in order to complete filming, a North American O-47A (N4725V) from the Planes of Fame Air Museum in Chino, California was modified and used as a flying Phoenix stand-in.
-With the canopy removed, a set of skids attached to the main landing gear as well as ventral fin added to the tail, it sufficed as more-or-less a visual lookalike.
-Filming using the O-47A was completed in October/November 1965.
-It appears in the last flying scenes, painted to look like the earlier Phoenix P-1.
+Although principal photography was completed August 13, 1965, to complete filming, a North American O-47A (N4725V) from the Planes of Fame Air Museum was modified and used as a flying Phoenix stand-in.
+With the canopy removed, a set of skids attached to the main landing gear, and a ventral strake added to the tail, it essentially sufficed as a visual lookalike.
+Filming using the O-47A was completed in November 1965.
+It appears in the final flying scenes, painted to look like the earlier Phoenix P-1.

 The final production used a mix of footage that included the O-47A, the "cobbled-together" Phoenix and Phoenix P-1.

 Death of stunt flyer Paul Mantz

-The flying sequences were flown by famous racing/stunt/movie pilot and collector of warplanes Paul Mantz, co-owner of Tallmantz Aviation, filling in for his partner Frank Tallman, who had injured his leg.
+The flying sequences were flown by racing, stunt, and movie pilot, as well as collector of warplanes, Paul Mantz, co-owner of Tallmantz Aviation, filling in for his partner Frank Tallman, who had injured his leg.

-On the morning of July 8, 1965, Mantz was flying the Tallmantz Phoenix P-1, the machine that was "made of the wreckage", performing touch-and-go landings for the cameras, when the fuselage buckled during a touchdown.
+The morning of July 8, 1965, Mantz was flying the Tallmantz Phoenix P-1, the machine that was "made of the wreckage", performing touch-and-go landings for the cameras, when the fuselage buckled during a touchdown.
 The movie model broke apart and cartwheeled, killing Mantz and seriously injuring stuntman Bobby Rose.

 The final credit on the screen was, "It should be remembered... that Paul Mantz, a fine man and a brilliant flyer gave his life in the making of this film..."

 Reception

-The film opened in selected theaters on December 15, 1965, with a full release in 1966.
-Bosley Crowther of The New York Times dismissed it as "grim and implausible", while Variety praised the film as an "often-fascinating and superlative piece of filmmaking highlighted by standout performances and touches that show producer-director at his best."
+The film opened in select theaters December 15, 1965, with a full release in 1966.
+Bosley Crowther of The New York Times dismissed it as "grim and implausible", while Variety praised the film as an "often-fascinating and superlative piece of filmmaking highlighted by standout performances and touches that show producer-director at his best".

 Box office

-Aldrich says the film previewed well and everyone thought it was going to be a big hit but "it never took off" commercially.
-According to Fox records, the film needed to earn $10,800,000 in rentals to break even, but suffered a loss after only making $4,855,000.
+Robert Aldrich said that the film previewed well, and everyone thought it was going to be a big hit, but "it never took off" commercially.
+According to Fox records, the film needed to earn $10,800,000 in rentals to break even, but suffered a loss after making only $4,855,000.